Real-life game-changer learnings on diversity and bias

 - A member of either group and feel you feel as if bias isn’t a thing

-Like most, I have had mixed experiences on the topic of diversity in the last year.
+Like most, I have had mixed experiences on the topic of diversity and unconscious bias in the last year.
 I have had productive conversations where I have acquired new learnings.
 I have also had conversations where I ended up frustrated.
 But mostly, I have learned a lot about myself.
 Consequently, how I think about and approach bias has changed.

 I have talked with minorities and the majority.
 I have had both good and bad experiences with both.

-Overall, I am glad conversations are happening more often and awareness is growing.
+Overall, I am glad conversations are happening more often, and awareness is growing.

 Diversity is a difficult topic

 I am hoping this series will do two things:

 - Add additional perspective to conversations as everyone is different.
 Even members within a group think differently around bias.

 - Help me personally make sense of my own experiences.
 I now realize that I was showing unconscious bias to others and to myself.